pcm720/OSDMenu/README.md

 - Set PS1 driver options to values from `OSDMENU.CNF` on every boot

 **OSDMenu**:
+- The OSDMenu configuration file can be embedded into the patcher at compile time for memory card-independent setups and faster boot times
 - Launch SAS-compatible applications from the memory card browser if directory name is
   `BOOT`, `<3-letter SAS prefix>_<appname>` or if file name ends with `.ELF` or `.elf`.
   This patch swaps around the "Enter" and "Options" menus and substitutes file properties submenu with the launcher.